 As with other great and contributing minority groups in this country, Asian-Americans, Pacific Islanders (AAPI), and Native-Americans have been living in fear of hate crimes and have been facing racial discrimination for many decades, personally and professionally.

 We need to do much more than just be having a conversation, reading headlines, or talking about it around the tables.
 For many years, we have done more than enough scholarly studies and research on this.
-We now need to take immediate, concrete, viable and actionable steps to eradicate all forms of hate-crimes and racial discrimination against all people, regardless of race, ethnicity, gender, age, religion, sexual orientation, and others as is duly written in our U.S. Constitution and laws.
-We need actions, not just talk.
+We now need to and must take immediate, concrete, viable and actionable steps to eradicate all forms of hate crimes, racial discrimination, and racial harassment against all people, regardless of race, color, ethnicity, national origin, culture, gender, age, religion, sexual orientation, and others as is duly written in our U.S. Constitution and laws.
+We need to take immediate actions and to educate, not just talk.
 We need to rise up, to be very vocal, and to be passionate advocates.
 We need to constantly keep this important movement going and not slowing down.
 This is our Asian-American Civil Rights Movement.
 We need to strongly enforce our existing hate-crime laws, impose swift and just penalties, and have zero-tolerance of it.
 America should not be the land of hate and discrimination of any kind.
 For many decades, we have been egregiously discriminated and maliciously marginalized, NO MORE.

 10 ACTIONABLE POINTS TOWARD ACHIEVING JUSTICE, DIVERSITY, EQUITY, INCLUSION, AND FREEDOM: